-Security tight as Kim Kardashian leaves New York after robbery
+TV show on hold as Kim Kardashian leaves New York after robbery

 | NEW YORK

+NEW YORK Production on the TV reality show "Keeping up with the Kardashians" is on hold, the E!
+Network said on Thursday, just days after the show's star, Kim Kardashian, was robbed at gunpoint in Paris.

+"Kim's well-being is our core focus right now.
+No decision has been made as to when production will resume," a spokeswoman for the network, which broadcasts the show, said in a statement.

-NEW YORK Flanked by multiple security guards, Kim Kardashian and her family on Thursday left the Manhattan apartment where they have been closeted since she was robbed at gunpoint in Paris, amid reports that the reality star was planning to take some time off.
+Flanked by multiple security guards, Kardashian and her family on Thursday left their Manhattan apartment, where they have been closeted since she returned from Paris.

-It was the first time she had been seen since returning to New York after masked robbers held a gun to her head and stole some $10 million worth of jewelry in Paris early on Monday morning.
+It was the first time Kardashian had been seen since returning to New York after masked robbers held a gun to her head and stole some $10 million worth of jewelry in Paris early Monday morning.

+Celebrity website TMZ and magazine Us Weekly reported on Thursday that a badly shaken Kardashian was taking about a month's break from work.

-Kardashian's personal bodyguard, Pascal Duvier, who was protecting Kardashian's sisters at a nightclub at the time of the robbery, was among a handful of security staff keeping media at bay and helping stash suitcases into waiting cars.
-The family were thought to be heading to their southern California home.
+Kardashian's personal bodyguard, Pascal Duvier, who was protecting Kardashian's sisters at a nightclub at the time of the robbery, was among a handful of security staff keeping media at bay and helping stash suitcases into waiting cars on Thursday.
+The family were thought to be heading to their Southern California home.

-The celebrity family, whose lives are chronicled in the TV show "Keeping Up With the Kardashians" and on their busy social media accounts, has been uncharacteristically quiet since the robbery.
+The celebrity family, whose lives are chronicled in the TV show "Keeping Up With the Kardashians" and on their busy social media accounts, have been uncharacteristically quiet since the robbery.
 No arrests have been made.

-Celebrity website TMZ and magazine Us Weekly reported on Thursday that a badly shaken Kardashian was taking about a month's break from work.

-"She has canceled everything for the next several weeks and will not be working," Us Weekly quoted a source close to the star as saying.

-TMZ, quoting an unidentified source close to Kardashian, said that when she does return she will cut down on her use of social media and displays of her wealthy lifestyle.
+TMZ, quoting an unidentified source close to Kardashian, said that when she does return to work she will cut down on her use of social media and displays of her wealthy lifestyle.

 Kardashian's representatives declined comment on the reports.

-Kardashian, 35, has come in for criticism that she made herself vulnerable by posting photos of her $4 million dollar engagement ring and other jewelry, in the days before the attack.
+Kardashian has come in for criticism that she made herself vulnerable by posting photos of her $4 million dollar engagement ring and other jewelry in the days before the attack.

-"If you are that famous and you put all your jewelry on the net, you go to hotels where nobody can come near to the room," fashion designer Karl Lagerfeld told reporters in Paris this week.
-"You cannot display your wealth and then be surprised that some people want to share it with you."
+"You cannot display your wealth and then be surprised that some people want to share it with you," fashion designer Karl Lagerfeld told reporters in Paris this week.

-The Kardashian family was not filming for their reality show at the time of the robbery, a spokeswoman for the show said on Thursday.

-"Our focus right now is entirely on Kim's well-being," the spokeswoman said in a statement.

-(Reporting by Jill Serjeant; Editig by Steve Orlofsky)
+(Reporting by Jill Serjeant; Additional reporting by Piya Sinha-Roy in Los Angeles; Editing by Steve Orlofsky and Leslie Adler)